 Keep raising your goals: level up little by little

-As soon as you notice that you are making good progress, you should begin increasing the complexity or difficulty of your sentences and conversation topics.
+As soon as you notice that you're making good progress, you should begin increasing the complexity or difficulty of your sentences and conversation topics.
 This will help you improve and keep you from becoming bored.
-You can do this by making more complex sentences or simply using the same sentences but using them more quickly.
 Keep finding new, fun ways to challenge yourself and your language partner!

 2. Be Specific